salesforcecli/plugin-custom-metadata/messages/createType.md

 Created custom metadata type with object name '%s', label '%s', plural label '%s', and visibility '%s' at '%s'.

-# errorNoOrgResults

-No results found for the organization '%s'.

-# errorNotValidAPIName

-'%s' is not a valid API name for a custom metadata type.
-Metadata names can contain only underscores and alphanumeric characters, must begin with a letter, cannot end with an underscore, and cannot contain two consecutive underscore characters.

 # errorNotValidLabelName

 '%s' is too long to be a label.
 The maximum length of the label is 40 characters.